nathanielgreen/armistice/README.md

 # Media

-All media (logo's, graphics, etc) currently used in the site has been created by and is the property of ARMISTICE.
+All media (logos, graphics, etc.) currently used in the site have been created by and are the property of ARMISTICE.
 The background video has been created by Benedict Richards.

 # Technologies